 As I crafted this recipe I knew I wanted four things:

-- A moist and delicious muffin
+- A moist and delicious gluten free chocolate chip muffin

-- Lots of chocolate chips!
+- A boatload of chocolate chips!

-- A beautiful muffin top
+- A lofty muffin top

 - A muffin so good I couldn't stop eating them

-I'm proud to say after throwing one batch out and eating three more (cause let's face it they were all pretty good) I finally created perfect gluten free chocolate chip muffins in all their glory.
+I'm proud to say after throwing one batch out and eating three more (cause let's face it, they were all pretty good), I finally created perfect gluten free chocolate chip muffins in all their glory.

 Disclosure: This post contains affiliate links.
 In other words, if you click a link and purchase something I will receive a commission at no cost to you.
 I only recommend products I use and enjoy myself.